Welcome to the Christopher Donovan Trust

 All three were found guilty of murder.
 Two got life in prison with a minimum of nine to ten years.
 The youngest got Her Majesty's Pleasure with a minimum of six years to serve.

-"This Year's Loving" by David Gray was Christopher's favourite song and we would like to share it with you.
+"This Year's Loving" by David Gray was Chris's favourite song and we would like to share it with you.

 Please click on the link below: